lightray22/andromeda-desktop-clients/README.md

 ## Config Files

 Any option or flag accepted on the command line can also be listed in a config file.
-Common config in `andromeda.conf` is loaded first (but ignored for andromeda-gui), then per-binary config (e.g. `andromeda-fuse.conf`).
+Common config in `libandromeda.conf` is loaded first (but ignored for andromeda-gui), then per-binary config (e.g. `andromeda-fuse.conf`).
 The config files can be located in `/etc/andromeda`, `/usr/local/etc/andromeda`, `~/.config/andromeda`, or the current directory.
 A custom path to a config file can also be specified with the `-c` or `--config-file` option, and is loaded last.